 I never started out to be that way.
 I was just living my life like everyone else, trying to make my way in the world.
 But a few things just weren’t right…well, let me back up a bit.

 Way Back When….

 I grew up in Montana where helping with animal chores, weeding the garden and learning to can were part of life.
 After I moved out to Portland to go to school, I realized how much I missed those ‘homemade’ ways (and tastes) of rural living.
 Food at the supermarket just didn’t taste the same.
 Neither did boxed ‘home style’ dinners!
 Sooo I began experimenting with growing food and small batch canning in tiny, urban spaces.
 (You know that saying that you don’t appreciate what you had until it’s gone??
 That’s totally me with the food I grew up on!)

 Fast forward a few years and I was diagnosed with stage-3 cancer.
 It rocked my world.
 I’d never been sick before and I found myself navigating through treatment I didn’t understand, in a world I had no experience with.
 While standing and looking death in the eye, I decided I wanted my life to be different.
 I wanted to raise more of my own food.
 I wanted to eat organic and local.
 I wanted to stop and appreciate more sunsets.
 Laugh and cook meals from scratch for more people I loved.
 I wanted to leave a positive impact on the world around me.
 (Big dreams for someone still recovering from treatment.)

 So.
+Yea.
 I bought some baby chicks.
-Learned how to build a chicken coop on my own (with mostly recycled materials and zero knowledge or experience in such things).
+I haphazardly figured out how to build a chicken coop on my own (with mostly recycled materials and zero knowledge or experience in such things, oh, and a very limited power tool collection).
 I brought home a rescued cat.
 I branched out to farmer’s markets.
-I learned about the health benefits of essential oils and experimented with non-toxic solutions.
-And I decided wholeheartedly to follow my passions.
+I started the City Girl Farming blog.
+I tried to pull myself up and move forward in a positive direction.

 Thanks for stopping by.
 I look forward to getting to know you, too.